dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 * The physical blob must be constructible using "lowest common denominator" target toolchain tooling - the C preprocessor.
 That doesn't mean that tooling _must_ use the C preprocessor to generate the blob, but the format must not exceed the capabilities of the C preprocessor.
+* The physical blob must be round-trippable: it should be possible to extract the blob from an object file and write it back out as C source code that compiles back to a logically equivalent blob.

 ### Summary